 Flexibility and convenient | Better | Not so much |

-I have posted a list of the best solo ad providers before, and it notes some vendors in different eCom niches.
+I have previously posted a list of the best solo ad providers, which includes some vendors in various eCom niches.
 Always make sure you have set up the tracking correctly.
-Ask relevant questions from suppliers.
-Ensure you are getting email traffic, not funnel clicks, and the tier of traffic is excellent if you are buying from someone directly!
+Ask relevant questions of suppliers.
+Ensure you are getting email traffic, not funnel clicks, and that the quality of the traffic is excellent if you are buying from someone directly.

-But, if you want to buy solo ads for eCommerce securely, the best way is to buy from a marketplace like Udimi.com.
+However, if you want to purchase solo ads for e-commerce securely, the best approach is to buy from a reputable marketplace like Udimi.com.

 Udimi is the world’s best solo ads marketplace, with thousands of sellers and buyers alike.
-Udimi’s solo ad pricing starts from $0.40/click, and you have many options for selecting a seller.
+Udimi’s solo ad pricing starts at $0.40 per click, and you have many options for selecting a seller.
 Read the review of Udimi to learn more.

-Plus, Udimi is best for your solo ads eCommerce clicks because:
+Plus, Udimi is best for your solo ads and eCommerce clicks because:

-- It ensures you are getting real human email traffic, not spam clicks or bot traffic with spamvertising.
+It ensures you receive genuine human email traffic, not spam clicks or bot traffic with spamvertising.

-- Some sellers allow you to create your own ad text so you can directly start selling from the email messages.
+Some sellers allow you to create your ad text, so you can start selling directly from the email messages.

-- You can filter sellers based on performance, such as sales generated percentage, average cost per click, etc.
+You can filter sellers based on performance, such as the percentage of sales generated, average cost per click, and more.

-Go to the Udimi website from here and sign up for free.
+Visit the Udimi website and sign up for free.
 You will receive a $5 bonus when you sign up now.

 In your Udimi dashboard, go to the ‘Find Sellers‘ section.

-You can also specify a targeted audience location.
+You can also specify a targeted location for your audience.

 Set a maximum click price for solo ads.